MicrosoftDocs/power-platform/power-platform/admin/capacity-add-on.md

 <!--
 ## Control add-on capacity allocation through PowerShell

 Download and install the admin PowerShell cmdlets as described [here](https://www.powershellgallery.com/packages/Microsoft.PowerApps.Administration.PowerShell/2.0.1).
-For more information about our cmdlets, see [PowerShell support for PowerApps (preview)](powerapps-powershell.md).
+For more information about our cmdlets, see [PowerShell support for Power Apps (preview)](powerapps-powershell.md).

 Use the following commands to restrict environment creation to Global admin, service admin, and Delegated admin.